 Week Cottage enjoys the seclusion of being set in the heart of Exmoor National Park, so mobile signal can be weak, however guests with an iPhone can access mobile reception through the WiFi but the signal can be intermittent.

-All in all, Week Cottage is a perfect base for a full and varied holiday.
+All in all, Week Cottage is a perfect base for a full and peaceful rural holiday.

 Kitchen with electric cooker, microwave, fridge/freezer, washing machine and dishwasher

 Sitting/Dining-room with satellite TV, DVD player, CD player and wood-burner

 Bathroom with bath, shower cubicle, WC and wash-basin